vipulraheja/iterater/dataset/README.md

 Note that if the previous or following sentences do not exist, there will be just a whitespace.

-**Human-model interaction data in R3**: we also provide our collected human-model interaction data in R3 [here](https://github.com/vipulraheja/IteraTeR/tree/main/dataset/R3_eval_data.zip).
+**Human-model interaction data in R3**: we also provide our collected human-model interaction data in R3 in [dataset/R3_eval_data.zip](https://github.com/vipulraheja/IteraTeR/tree/main/dataset/R3_eval_data.zip).

 ## Code